-The Inclusive America Project (IAP) is pleased to release, in partnership with Lake Institute on Faith & Giving (LAKE) at Indiana University’s Lilly Family School of Philanthropy and Public Religion Research Institute (PRRI), findings from our landscape analysis of funding efforts in religious pluralism entitled “Powering Pluralism: Analyzing the Current Philanthropic Landscape.”
+The Religion & Society Program is pleased to release, in partnership with Lake Institute on Faith & Giving (LAKE) at Indiana University’s Lilly Family School of Philanthropy and Public Religion Research Institute (PRRI), findings from our landscape analysis of funding efforts in religious pluralism entitled “Powering Pluralism: Analyzing the Current Philanthropic Landscape.”

 America is both one of the most devout and most religiously diverse countries in the world.
 Its diverse religious communities are the wellspring of some 384,000 congregations and 228,000 faith-based nonprofits*.
 These nonprofits and many of the congregations work in every imaginable prosocial field for the benefit of their neighbors.
 They register voters, work to prevent hate speech and hate crimes, run food banks and homeless shelters, and provide countless other benefits to the civic health of our country.